 Ted Corbin, MD, MPP, is an Associate Professor in the Department of Emergency Medicine at the Drexel University College of Medicine and serves as the Medical Director of Healing Hurt People.
 Dr. Corbin received his Master’s in Public Policy from the Woodrow Wilson School at Princeton University.
 In 2006, Dr. Corbin was recognized by the Philadelphia Business Journal as one of the “Forty Under Forty” for his work in youth violence.
 In 2005, he was awarded a Soros Physician Advocacy Fellowship, and in 2011, he was awarded a Stoneleigh Foundation Fellowship.
 Back to top.

-Rochelle Dicker, MD is the Director of the UCSF/San Francisco Wraparound Project at San Francisco General Hospital.
+Rochelle Dicker, MD is a physician at Ronald Reagan UCLA Medical Center in Los Angeles, CA. Previously, she served as Director of the UCSF/San Francisco Wraparound Project at San Francisco General Hospital.
 She is double boarded in General Surgery and Critical Care.
-Her interests include violence prevention and the development of systems for mass casualty and trauma in the developing world.
-Dr. Dicker is Assistant Professor of Surgery at UCSF and practices at San Francisco General Hospital, the only Level 1 Trauma Center in San Francisco.
+Her interests include violence prevention and the development of systems for mass casualty and trauma in the developing world..
 Back to top.

 Joel A. Fein MD, MPH is a Professor of Pediatrics and Emergency Medicine at the Perelman School of Medicine at the University of Pennsylvania is the Co-Director of The Children’s Hospital of Philadelphia Violence Prevention Initiative.
 He is an Attending Physician in the Emergency Department at The Children’s Hospital of Philadelphia and the Director of Advocacy and Health Policy for that Department.
 Dr. Fein’s research focuses on violence prevention, mental health, and procedural pain management.
 Back to top.